Getting started with Zoom Phone (admin)

 You can change the default emergency address you set during the initial setup.
 If you have multiple sites, you can change the default address assigned to each site.
 You can also enable emergency calling for users that do not have a calling plan or direct phone number.

-You can set up and use these optional features that enhance your Zoom Phone service.
+You can use these features that enhance your Zoom Phone service.

 You can also block numbers for all users in the account or for specific users.
 Blocked numbers can be inbound (numbers will be blocked from calling in) and outbound (phone users in your account won't be able to dial those numbers).